engageintellect/project-nexum/README.md

 # or start the server and open the app in a new browser tab
 pnpm run dev -- --open

+# you can also host your dev session on your local network, allowing you to test on other devices.
+Use --host to specify the host you want to use:

+pnpm run dev --host
 ```

 ## Building